Densho1/Climate-Change-Sentiment-Predictor/README.md

 The data was preprocessed by adding a new `Sympathy?` column that indicates whether a tweet is sympathetic to climate change or not; then the group manually added the appropriate value for each tweet ("Yes" if the tweet is sympathetic to climate change, "No" otherwise).
 Instances of null rows were removed, and `TfidfVectorizer` was then used to convert text data to numeric data.
 The tweet content will be cleaned of its URLs, hashtags, mentions, emojis, smileys, and stop words (e.g. "a", "the", "this" , "amp", which is the HTML code of the ampersand symbol, `&amp`); this is so that the machine can better process and properly learn the necessary information from the dataset.
 Exploratory data analyses on the sentiment composition and word occurences were also performed on this dataset to have an idea of what the machine learns from the tweets.

 The Logistic Regression model, particularly the Limited-Memory Broyden–Fletcher–Goldfarb–Shanno (LBFGS) solver, will be used in this project.
 According to a prior analysis (Kim, 2022) on a similar dataset (Qian, 2019), this model has been observed to perform best particularly in distinguishing tweets on climate change to appropriate sentiment labels.
-Due to the relatively low volume of the dataset, the model can achieve a maximum of only ~73% accuracy.

 After the machine has been developed, tweets related to climate change was scalped from twitter and fed to the machine.
 The resulting labeled data was then explored in order to answer the main problem faced by this project.